VincentStimper/normalizing-flows/README.md

 This is a PyTorch implementation of normalizing flows.
 Many popular flow architectures are implemented, see the [list below](#implemented-flows).
 The package can be easily [installed via pip](#installation).
-The basic usage is described [here](#usage).
+The basic usage is described [here](#usage), and a [full documentation](https://vincentstimper.github.io/normalizing-flows/). is available as well.
 There are several sample use cases implemented in the [`example` folder](https://github.com/VincentStimper/normalizing-flows/tree/master/example), including [Glow](https://github.com/VincentStimper/normalizing-flows/blob/master/example/glow.ipynb), a [VAE](https://github.com/VincentStimper/normalizing-flows/blob/master/example/vae.py), and